r-hub/blog/content/post/2023-10-20-cliff-notes-about-cli/index.md

 </div>

 In this post, we transform the hurdles we encountered in a series of tips so that your own journey might be slightly smoother, and also to encourage you to try out cli in your package!

-Note that blogging about an interface-building tool is a bit lame because the output is pretty... in a console, not in a Markdown file!
-So don't hesitate to open an R console to see it for yourself.

 ## cli is the thing for package interfaces now!